pulumi/docs/content/docs/using-pulumi/inspecting-infrastructure/index.md

 Let's get started!

-## Create a New Project
+## [Optional] Create a New Project

+{{< notes type="info" >}}

+The commands found in this tutorial can be run against any projects or stacks that you may have already created.
+Feel free to skip this step and use your own project/stack if that is the case.

+{{< /notes >}}

 To start, login to the [Pulumi CLI](/docs/cli/commands/pulumi_login/) and ensure it is [configured to use your AWS account](/docs/clouds/aws/get-started/begin/#configure-pulumi-to-access-your-aws-account).
 Next, [create a new project](/docs/clouds/aws/get-started/create-project/) and replace the default program code with the following:

 {{< example-program path="aws-s3bucket-bucketpolicy" >}}

+This code example creates the following resources:

+- An S3 bucket
+- An S3 bucket policy definition
+- An S3 bucket policy attachment

+It also includes two exports that will output the name and ARN of the S3 bucket.

-Then run the `pulumi up` command to deploy your resources.
+Now run the `pulumi up` command to deploy your resources before moving onto the next steps.

 ## Inspect your Infrastructure